Lobbying: Australia

 Political party staff often form lobbying firms or dominate their ranks.
 Former Howard chief-of-staff Grahame Morris is the director of Barton Deakin Government Relations.
 His colleagues there include David Alexander (former Costello staffer), Sallyanne Atkinson (former Lord Mayor of Brisbane and former federal Liberal Party candidate), Howard staffer John Griffin and former New South Wales Liberal Party leader, Peter Collins.
 The Labor "sister" company is Hawker Britton, so named as both firms are owned by STW Group.
 In 2013, Hawker Britton had 113 client companies on its books.

 In 2013, there were just under 280 firms on the Federal Australian Register of Lobbyists.
-Steve Carney of Carney Associated says that lobbyists "try to leave no thumbprints on the glass, no footprints in the sand.
+Steve Carney of Carney Associated said that lobbyists "try to leave no thumbprints on the glass, no footprints in the sand.
 The best lobbying is when nobody knows you were there."
-Mark Textor of campaign advisory group Crosby Textor describes political lobbying as a "pathetic miserable industry".
+Mark Textor of campaign advisory group Crosby Textor described political lobbying as a "pathetic miserable industry".

+New state laws which came into operation in South Australia on 1 July 2025, have banned political donations, instead funding parties and candidates with taxpayer funds.
+The effect of the changes mean that minor parties and independents will be at a disadvantage, while incumbent parties will be well funded to run their campaigns with public money, although the legislation includes provisions such as advance payments to new entrants, who will be entitled to receive donations of up to $5,000 and will also be subject to a spending cap.
+According to The Australia Institute, around 75 per cent of public funding will go to the major parties, and only 1-2 per cent to new entrants.
+South Australia's changes have gone further than any other state, and possibly any other country, with this legislation.